roseyume/tails-of-kafka/README.md

    To start, navigate to: https://roseyume-tailsofkafka-ep8vt814m5c.ws-us121.gitpod.io/ and login with your github account

 ---

+## Tips and Tricks
+ - For any values that are not explicitly mentioned in the lab step, leave as default.
+ - Also, at the bottom of both the Producer and the Consumer tabs, there is a Configuration Guide that helps explain some of the configurations that are being set.

 ## 👉 Scenario 1: Getting Started

 “Hey, Pixie.
 Did you see?
-There's a new cat next door” ~ Whiskers
+There's a new cat next door” ~ Buddy

 What Is a Topic in Kafka?
 A topic is a category or feed name to which records are sent.
 Producers write messages to topics, and consumers read from them.